 Vertical Asymptotes

-Vertical asymptotes occur at values of x where the denominator is zero but the numerator is not zero, causing the function to approach infinity or negative infinity.
-Identifying these points helps describe the behavior of the graph near undefined values.
+Vertical asymptotes occur at values of x where the denominator of a rational function is zero but the numerator is not zero, causing the function to approach infinity or negative infinity.
+Identifying these points helps describe the function's behavior near undefined values.

 Recommended video: